EvHawkins/CCNA-Packet-Tracer-Labs/CCNA Labs/DHCP Lab/Readme.md

 <img width="748" height="753" alt="DHCP Router Verify" src="https://github.com/user-attachments/assets/e3f81486-1ed8-470e-a16c-3e1bff234224" />

-### Alternatively you can use the /renew command from the command prompt to have the DHCP client request a new IP address from the router.
+### Alternatively you can use the /renew from the command prompt to have the DHCP client request a new IP address from the router.

 <img width="743" height="752" alt="Screenshot 2026-03-09 at 1 26 00 PM" src="https://github.com/user-attachments/assets/6f78fd27-78cd-44d0-afd6-d1ad4f3af662" />

-### DHCP clients go through the process know as "DORA".
+### DHCP clients go through a process know as "DORA".
 This is discover, offer, request, and acknowledge.
 The DHCP client sends out a message to locate or "discover" any available DHCP servers.
 The DHCP server then responds or "offers" an available IP address and configuration details.
 The DHCP client selects the offer and then formally puts in a "request" to use that IP address.
 The DHCP server will then "acknowledge" the request and finalize the lease of the IP address.

 ## Step 5: Configure an IP address on an interface using DHCP